emmayeager/DataVisPortfolio/README.md

 Nice to meet you!

 ## What I hope to learn
-I already have a solid grasp on how to quickly make simple data visualizations with tools like R and Python.
+I already have a solid grasp on how to make quick and simple data visualizations with tools like R and Python.
 I would like to work on creating polished and interactive data visualizations in this class.

 ## Portfolio